Gerell Robinson: Denver Broncos

 Robinson signed with the Denver Broncos as an undrafted free agent following the 2012 NFL draft.
 Robinson failed to make the team's final roster cut, and was subsequently released by the organization.
 Shortly after, he was signed to the practice squad of the Arizona Cardinals.
-He was then re-signed to the practice squad of the Denver Broncos.
+Robinson was then re-signed to the practice squad of the Denver Broncos.

 Cleveland Browns

 Robinson was signed by the Cleveland Browns on September 9, 2014.
-Robinson was waived by the Cleveland Browns on October 18, 2014, and subsequently re-signed by the club three days later on October 21, 2014.
+Robinson was waived by the Browns on October 18, and subsequently re-signed by the club three days later on October 21.

 Miami Dolphins

-In October 2014, he was signed by the Miami Dolphins to their practice squad and on December 16, 2014, he was promoted to their active roster.
+In October 2014, Robinson was signed by the Miami Dolphins to their practice squad.
+On December 16, he was promoted to their active roster.